Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Using Two Time-scale based Online Learning Algorithm for solving Link-level control problem -

-The above two-time scale stochastic approximation algorithm can be shown to converge, thereby yielding optimal prices $\lambda^\star$, and also the optimal policy $\pi^\star(\lambda^\star)$.
-We will perform an analysis of algorithm~\eqref{tts} using the two time-scale ODE method~\cite{borkarbook,kushner}.
+The above two-time scale stochastic approximation algorithm can be shown to converge, thereby yielding optimal prices $\bm{\lambda}^\star$, and also the optimal policy $\pi^\star(\bm{\lambda}^\star)$.
+The analysis of the algorithm~\eqref{tts} is performed using the two timescale ODE method~\cite{kushner,borkarbook,borkarscale} and is similar to the analysis of an actor-critic algorithm for constrained MDPs that was proposed in~\cite{borkaractor}.
+Hence, we will only provide a proof sketch here.

+The following result is Lemma 1 of Ch:6~\cite{borkarbook} (page 66) and will be used in the analysis of multiple timescale stochastic approximation algorithms. \begin{lemma} Consider the following coupled stochastic recursions